MartinPellizzer/terrawhisper-compiler/articles/apium-graveolens/botany/morphology.md

 One prominent feature of celery leaves is the central midrib that runs along the leaf's length.
 The leaves are petiolate, meaning they are attached to the stem via a stalk-like structure called the petiole, which can vary in length from 10 to 30 cm (4 to 12 inches).

 Notably, celery leaves lack stipules, which are small leaf-like structures at the base of the petiole found in some plant species.

+The following table shows in detail the morphological characteristics of Apium graveolens leaves.

 | Characteristic | Description |
 | --- | --- |